-The consolidated financial statements of the Company were prepared as at and for the year ended December 31, 2017 with comparative information for December 31, 2016.
+The consolidated financial statements of the Company were prepared as at and for the year ended December 31, 2018 with comparative information as at and for the year ended December 31, 2017.
 Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Company obtains control, and continue to be consolidated until the date that such control ceases.
 The Company has control when it has the power to direct the relevant activities, has significant exposure to variable returns from these activities and has the ability to use its power to affect the variable returns.
 All intercompany balances, transactions, income and expenses and profits or losses, including dividends resulting from intercompany transactions, are eliminated on consolidation.